nim-works/nimskull/doc/nims.rst

 Powerful Metaprogramming
 ------------------------

-NimScript can use Nim's templates, macros, types, concepts, effect tracking system, and more, you can create modules that work on compiled Nim and also on interpreted NimScript.
+NimScript can use Nim's templates, macros, types, concepts, effect tracking system, and more, you can create modules that work in both a compiled or scripting context.

 `func` will still check for side effects, `debugEcho` also works as expected, making it ideal for functional scripting metaprogramming.